lupyuen/lupyuen.github.io/src/flash.md

     (Change `sdk_app_helloworld.bin` to the full path of the firmware binary to be flashed.
 Change `/dev/tty.usbserial-1420` to the USB Serial Device assigned to BL602)

-    Note that we're throttling the USB Serial Port from the default 1 Mbps to 230.4 kbps... macOS has trouble connecting to BL602 at high speeds.
+    Note that we're throttling the USB Serial Port from the default 1 Mbps to 230.4 kbps. blflash won't work on macOS at 1 Mbps (because it's not a standard POSIX baud rate).

     __For Windows:__